ManviSingh20/git-githubversion-control/README.md

 ## Git Commands

-1. git init main - Initiate a git
+1. git init - Initiate a git
+2. git checkout -b main - Make main the default branch after initializing the repository.
+3. touch <filename> - Create a file.
-2. git status - Check which files are in the staging area.
+4. git status - Check which files are in the staging area.
-3. git add <fileName> - Adding file to the staging area.
+5. git add <fileName> - Adding file to the staging area.
-4. open -a <"App name"> <fileName> - Open file with a specific application.
+6. open -a <"App name"> <fileName> - Open file with a specific application.
-5. git commit -m <"Message"> - Used to commit the files.
+7. git commit -m <"Message"> - Used to commit the files.
 Here, -m is the message tag.
-6. git log - See what commits are made and when.
+8. git log - See what commits are made and when.
-7. git add . - Add all the files in working directory to staging area.
+9. git add . - Add all the files in working directory to staging area.
-8. git diff <filename> - Check the difference between the older file and the modified file.
+10. git diff <filename> - Check the difference between the older file and the modified file.
-9. git checkout <filename> - rollback or revert back to the last position in our local repository.
+11. git checkout <filename> - rollback or revert back to the last position in our local repository.
-10. git remote add <name> <url-of-our-remote-repo> - Tells local repo that we have created a remote repo.
+12. git remote add <name> <url-of-our-remote-repo> - Tells local repo that we have created a remote repo.
-11. git push -u <remoteName> <BranchName> - Use to push things from our local repo to our remote repo.
+13. git push -u <remoteName> <BranchName> - Use to push things from our local repo to our remote repo.
-12.
+14. git rm --cached -r . - Remove files from the staging area.
+15.

 *Note:-
 - Working Directory - It is a forlder or directory, where we initialize our git repository.
 - Staging Area - It is an intermediate space where we can prepare and organize our changes before committing them to the repository.
 It acts as a buffer between our  working directory (where files are modified) and the commit history (the permanent record of changes).
 - Git Repository - It is a storage space where your project's files and the entire history of changes are tracked using Git.

+## .gitignore

+A .gitignore file is used in Git to specify which files or directories should be ignored by Git when committing changes.
+This is useful for excluding unnecessary files, such as temporary files, build artifacts, or sensitive information, from being added to a repository.

+We can simply write the name of the files, which we do not want to commit, in .gitignore file.
+We have to follow the naming conventions.

+### Commands

+1. touch .gitignore - Create a hidden file.

+## Cloning